-Kravis Lab will be launching a new Community Impact Fellowship to work more deeply with select organizations to track and measure their impact which will culminate in the development of a robust strategy for impact evaluation for the organization and the design of an end of the year fundraising campaign.
+Kravis Lab launched a new Community Impact Fellowship to work more deeply with select Inland Empire organizations to track and measure their impact.
+This will culminate in the development of a robust strategy for impact evaluation for the organization and the design of an mid-year fundraising campaign.

 This Fellowship opportunity will provide training, resources and student support to executive and support teams of the NPO/CBO to track how they are improving communities and frame a new impact narrative.
 This 2-pronged approach will build capacity of the select organizations in the following ways:

 Executive level – Kravis Lab will work with executive leadership (1 member) to establish their unique expertise and to uplift their voices as thought-leaders in their respective sectors in the Inland Empire, regionally and nationwide.
 This Fellow will attend an additional workshop, How to Write to Change the World, offered by a multi-award winning organization that supports under-represented voices raise their visibilities and drive public discourse by writing compelling opeds.

 Support level – Kravis Lab students with Kravis Lab support will engage with the programs arm of the organization (1-2 members) to review and analyze how they measure their program impact and help develop a more robust tracking and evaluation mechanism.

 Kravis Lab is selecting nine IE NPO/CBOs and matching them with CMC students for this year-long Fellowship.
 The program will be activated in two phases.